klecknerlab/muvi/README.md

 ```

 ## Converting a 2D Movie to 3D

+**Note: this instructions are outdated; `Nz` and `Nz` are determined automatically
+if converting from Cines files which are triggered only during the active scan
+region.**

 To convert a Phantom CINE file to compressed VTI volume, you need to first generate a XML file which contains the VolumeProperties info.
 This will allow you to define the number of frames per volume and other important properties.
 To do this, copy the `samples/muvi_setup.xml` file (copied below) to the same directory as your 2D movie source files.
 If you leave the name as is, it will be automatically used by every file conversion in that directory.
 Alternatively, if you give it the same name as your source file (apart from the extension), this will be used for that specific file only.